lmbcosta/MarvelProject/README.md

 - Layout was terrible.
 I would like to be able to focus more on this subject.
 - Try to cover UI layer with more unit tests.
 - Use and abuse of Marvel API data, there is so much content that definitely I could use it to improve the app.
+- Proper way to declare private keys on client side.
+The private key used for Marvel API is hardcoded.
+I am not confortable with that but for the sake of this exercise I left as it is.
+I looked up for some approaches such as [this one](https://nshipster.com/secrets/#universe-brain-client-secrecy-is-impossible).

 ## Author
 Luís Costa - lmbcosta@hotmail.com